Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-microsoft-forms.rst

 Create a Form
 -------------

 We наve already created a Microsoft Form with a guest's request.
 We will use data from its submission.
-If you haven't created MS Forms before, follow `this link <https://support.office.com/en-gb/article/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d>`_ to learn how to do it.
+If you haven't created MS Forms before, follow `the link to learn how to do it <https://support.office.com/en-gb/article/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d>`_.

 It's possible to use the form from this example.
-After you've logged into your Microsoft Forms account, click on `this link <https://forms.office.com/Pages/ShareFormPage.aspx?id=sw17qLgWx0qMVHqdDlcIbmR30TR_6NdLl37R-A7gviRURUxUSDJTMjhVR1lWQjFDVkFOVDhLSkRDNC4u&sharetoken=Fp7WzOz6WSxbJFcBy8Qq>`_ to duplicate the form.
+After you've logged into your Microsoft Forms account, click on `the link to duplicate the form <https://forms.office.com/Pages/ShareFormPage.aspx?id=sw17qLgWx0qMVHqdDlcIbmR30TR_6NdLl37R-A7gviRURUxUSDJTMjhVR1lWQjFDVkFOVDhLSkRDNC4u&sharetoken=Fp7WzOz6WSxbJFcBy8Qq>`_.
 After duplicating you'll be able to use the form as your own.

 Below is a screenshot of the form: